Tear Jerker: Monstrous Regiment

 - Lofty's past is so awful that arson counts as heartwarming.

 - "Yes, a good swipe at head height would kill . . . some mother's son, some sister's brother, some lad who'd followed the drum for a shilling and his first new suit.
 If only she'd been trained, if only she'd had a few weeks stabbing straw men until she could believe that all men were made of straw "

 - Someone found Paul a box of colored chalks.
 You will cry.

 - ...And Jackrum's grand exit.
-After letting Polly in on the fact that he's a she as well, and pointing out that his long-lost family probably don't want a fat, tobacco-chewing, swearing old woman turning up and claiming to be their grandma, Polly points out they'd probably be thrilled to welcome a legendary and honoured sergeant to the family home.
+After letting Polly in on the fact that he's a she as well, and pointing out that his long-lost son probably doesn't want a fat, tobacco-chewing, swearing old woman turning up and claiming to be his mother, Polly points out they'd probably be thrilled to welcome a legendary and honoured sergeant to the family home.
 Jackrum later writes to show that he is indeed the benign and respected patriarch of his clan now.
 It's pretty rare that transgender identity is presented as a Happily Ever After.

 Jackrum: Are you crying, Perks?